ashisa/ashisa.github.io/_posts/2020-03-22-using-unitty-to-automate-tasks.md

 You can use _GoTTY_ options such as restricting how many clients can connect to it and how many times; as well as randomizing the URL and adding username/password to access the URL so that should cover the essentials when it comes to security.

+Stay tuned for more things that become easy and possible with _UniTTY_.